63 Smart Home Automation Ideas For 2023 & Beyond

 NFC Tags

-When you scan a sticker, it can trigger an action.
+Scanning an NFC tag with your phone can trigger an action that you program.
 For example, whenever you scan a tag, it adds a specific item to your reminder list.
+I have an NFC under my office desk that turns on my studio lights for my YouTube videos.

 What You Need: Any NFC tags on Amazon will work.
 Get a bag of 20 tags for around $10.
 You set-up the automation with the Siri Shortcuts app on iOS or Tasker on Android.